speedandfunction/website/docs/PR_WORKFLOW.md

 ### 2. Make and Commit Changes

-After making your changes, use the "I" chat to commit them:
+After making your changes, use the "AI" chat to commit them:

 1. Review the changes
 2. Type "Commit changes" in the chat - this command will: